Even the greatest, most successful products eventually decline.

 At Gembah, we believe one of the most important steps in the process is the research phase.
 We recommend a 4-part process for new product research:

-From there, you’ll be well equipped to move into the prototyping and testing stages, armed with confidence in the size of the market, your ability to win, and what potential customers are looking for in a product.
+From there, you’ll be well-equipped to move into the prototyping and testing stages, armed with confidence in the market size, your ability to win, and what potential customers are looking for in a product.

 As your product begins to drive sales, you should still be innovating and evaluating.
 Constantly look for new ways to enhance the product, streamline production, reduce your costs of goods sold, find new channels for distribution, and more.